Don Davis (Florida politician): Gate

 When Gate Petroleum bought the Florida real estate holdings of SWD in 1985, Herb Peyton offered Don Davis the position of Vice President of Corporate Relations, which he accepted.
 He was a Gate brother for over twenty years.

 Politics

 Don Davis was elected to the Jacksonville City Council in 1987 and re-elected twice, serving 12 years, including two terms as president.
 Davis then ran for the Florida House of Representatives from District 18 in 1999 and served until his death in 2008.

 Community activities

-Mr. Davis was an active member in many community organizations for 45 years and served on a number of boards.
+Davis was an active member in many community organizations for 45 years and served on a number of boards.
 Among his many interests were the following: